Measures the Company has taken to sustain its desired culture

 A positive corporate culture helps to attract and retain employees.
 When employees thrive, the Company thrives.
 The Group’s leadership team has been working alongside the co-founders since the inception of ASA International.
 They promote desired practices through their day-to-day actions, which are an example for the rest of the team.
 The following measures are taken to sustain the Company’s desired culture:

-Promotion is offered to those who have successfully incorporated the core principles of the ASA Model and have demonstrated their leadership skills in the field.
-There is a preference to promote those that have joined the Company as their first job and have successfully climbed through the ranks.
-The Company believes there is true strength in promoting their own staff which allows the next generation to obtain a better position within the Company.
-This not only supports the successful growth of the Company but also offers a real incentive to employees, which ultimately strengthens the capacity of the Company to expand.
+Promotion in the operating subsidiaries is offered to those who have incorporated the core principles of the ASA Model and have demonstrated leadership.
+Supporting our colleagues There is a preference to promote those that have joined the Company as their first job and have successfully climbed through the ranks.
+This not only supports the successful growth of the Company but also offers a material incentive to employees, which ultimately strengthens the capacity of the Company to expand.
+With a staff retention rate of 76%, the turnover is considered low and many employees remain and grow within the Company.
+In 2022, 1,661 promotions were recorded across the Group, with the promotion of loan officer to assistant branch manager accounting for half of the total number of promotions.